apache/apisix-website/website/blog/2022/02/21/nacos.md

 The core functions of the Service Registry are as follows:

-- Service registration: Service providers register with the Service Registration Center.
+- Service registration: **Service providers** register with the **Service Registration Center**.
-- Service discovery: Service consumers can find the call routing information of service providers through the registry.
+- Service discovery: **Service consumers** can find the call routing information of service providers through the registry.
 - Health check: Ensure that service nodes registered with the service registry can be invoked normally, and avoid the waste of call resources caused by invalid nodes.

 The registry is essentially to decouple service providers and service consumers.
 In the microservice system, each business service will call each other frequently, and the IP, port and other routing information of each service need to be managed uniformly.
 But how do you manage it?
 You can provide information about existing services to a unified service registry for management through the Service Registration function of the Service Registry.